YeTianUSTC/yetianustc.github.io/_pages/about.md

 **Ye Tian**, Hao Zhou, Haohua Du, Chenren Xu, Jiahui Hou, Dong Ren, Xiang-Yang Li.

 <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
--User authentication is essential for threat defense and data protection.
+- User authentication is essential for threat defense and data protection.
 Existed authentication systems have some known limitations, such as spoofing attacks, privacy leakage, and user-unfriendliness.
 In this paper, we propose BackLip, a novel anti-spoofing authentication system based on lip reading.
 We employ Wi-Fi backscatter-based technology to recognize users lip reading due to its various advantages, e.g, privacy protection, low power consumption, and low cost.
 Our system is touch-free and passphrase-independent, making it user-friendly.
 Extensive experiments demonstrate that BackLip has an good accuracy and can maintain stability and robustness under different experimental settings.
 In June of this year, I reported this research in <u>Orlando, USA</u> and I am grateful to TPC chairs for inviting me to serve as a **session chair**.
 </div>
 </div>